desmondfowler/Azeroth-Tour-Guide/README.md

 ### Local Development

-These steps assume Windows, I will create Linux steps at some point (but you probably know how to translate already).
+These steps assume WSL but should be very similar on any Unix OS.

 1. **Clone the Repo**